Continuation-of-Ashford/ashford-docs/character_creation/prestige_leveling.md

 - You gain the Tough feat
 - You can attune to 1 additional item
-- For each unused attunement slot you you possess you gain a +1 bonus to AC and Saving throws.
+- For each unused attunement slot you possess you gain a +1 bonus to AC and Saving throws.

 ____